ifrade/amz-monitor/README.md

 - fetched prices for a title at certain time are like a "commit"
 - a "commit" is identified by a hash of its contents
 - there is a HEAD reference pointing to the latest "commit"
-- a new "commit" for a title has as parent the previous HEAD (and HEAD points to it)
+- a new "commit" for a title has as parent the previous "commit" for the title
 - everything is stored using just plain files (using `.amz` and the `.git` directory)
-- when fetching new prices, a new "commit" is created, with a reference to the previous fetch (parent commit)
 - the commands are implemented as individual scripts